lululombard/CertRemainTime/README.md

 ![Logo](https://raw.githubusercontent.com/lululombard/CertRemainTime/master/Resources/Icon%402x.png)

-This tool tells you when your yalu102/mach portal/Home Depot will expire.
+This tool tells you when your yalu102/pangu/mach portal/Home Depot/phoenix/g0blin/H3lix/Electra/LiberiOS will expire.

 It only works if you installed it with Cydia Impactor.